stefangn98/mem-allocation/README.md

-# mem-allocation
+# Memory management and allocation system in C

-A simple memory management and allocation system written in C
+### Everything regarding usage and functionality can be found in the _info.pdf_ file.